grandtheftdisco/henventory/README.md

 - **If you think this app is bad: I strive to be better than this.**
 - **And if you think it's good: I strive to be better than this.**

-## If I had a chance to do this app differently.
-I'd certainly have done more planning upfront.
+## If I had a chance to do this app differently, I'd certainly have done more planning upfront.
 - I was so excited to dive into Rails that, well, I just dove into Rails.
 - I did learn a lot in this style of development[^12], but I also ran into some setbacks that could have been avoided had I planned upfront.
 Here are 2 of those missed opportunities:
   - **Schema drama.** In 3 months, I had to change my schema at least 3 times, and I'm currently working on re-normalizing my database as you read this.
 My instinct today[^13] is that this is a terrible ratio.